IAMconsortium/nomenclature/README.md

 - Management of codelists and mappings for model comparison projects
 - Validation of scenario data against the codelists of a specific project
-- Region-processing (aggregation and renaming) from "native regions" of a model to "common regions" (i.e., regions that are used for scenario comparison in a project).
+- Processing of scenario results, e.g. aggregation and renaming from "native regions" of a model to "common regions" (i.e., regions that are used for scenario comparison in a project).

 The documentation is hosted on [Read the Docs](https://nomenclature-iamc.readthedocs.io/).